PFF: Frequently Asked Questions

 About the Preparing Future Faculty Program

-PFF (Preparing Future Faculty) is a certificate program offered by UC.
+PFF (Preparing Future Faculty) is a participatory professional development program offered by UC.
 It is designed for students who plan to enter academia as instructors in search of tenure-track positions.
 It seeks to improve the teaching abilities of its students and to give students the tools they need to enter the academic job market.

 Yes!
 The Preparing Future Faculty program is a national movement, launched in 1993 by Council of Graduate Schools (CGS) and the Association of American Colleges and Universities (AAC&U).
 Many other institutions have PFF programs, such as The Ohio State University, the University of Michigan, and the University of Kentucky (to name a few).

 Current PFF participants include master's, doctoral, and postdoctoral students.
 Any student who has earned a bachelor's degree is eligible to join.
 Students must have access to UC's Uptown campus to participate in most of the PFF events.